csimal/Julia-CISM/README.md

-# So you heard about Julia?
+# Introduction to Julia (for HPC)

 The Julia programming language is a relatively young language that promises performances on par with C and Fortran, while being as easy to use as Python, with a particular focus on scientific computation and High Performance Computing.
 Due to a number of spectacular successes, it has been attracting more and more attention from people in scientific computing and data science as a competitor to both C/C++/Fortran and Python.

 In this presentation, I will give a broad introduction to Julia, how it differs from languages like Python or Matlab, and most importantly whether those performance claims are the real deal.
-Along the way, I will demonstrate various useful Julia features and packages.
+Along the way, I will demonstrate various useful features relevant to HPC.
 The objective is to provide an overview of what the language offers, as well as giving pointers for people interested in learning the language.

 ## Details about this page
 This repository is licensed under the Creative Commons CC0 Universal license.

 The slides were made with [Marp](https://marp.app/).
-Demos were made using [Pluto notebooks](https://github.com/fonsp/Pluto.jl).
+Demos were made using Jupyter notebooks.

-All code examples were made in Julia 1.6.3.
+All code examples were made in Julia 1.7.0.

-This is the second edition of a talk I gave at ULimerick in 2020.
-You can check out the slides from that one [here](https://github.com/csimal/JuliaTalk-limerick).
+I previously gave some more broadly scoped versions of this presentation.
+You can find the slides for those [here](https://github.com/csimal/JuliaTalk-limerick), [here](https://github.com/csimal/Julia-Unamur) and [here](https://github.com/csimal/Julia-for-Dynamical-Systems).

 ## Links and Resources
 The latest version of Julia can be downloaded on the [official website](https://julialang.org/).
 The creators of Julia have also started a company called [Julia Computing](https://juliacomputing.com/), that provides various services around Julia, including editor support and curated packages.
 They've also recently announced a product called [JuliaSim](https://juliacomputing.com/products/juliasim/), which is aiming straight for the throat of Mathworks' Simulink and similar software.

-For a quick introduction to the langage, you can check [this page](https://learnxinyminutes.com/docs/julia/) or my own Julia Starter pack.
+For a quick introduction to the langage, you can check [this page](https://cheatsheet.juliadocs.org//), [this page](https://learnxinyminutes.com/docs/julia/) or my own [Julia Starter pack](https://github.com/csimal/Julia-Unamur/blob/main/pdfs/julia-starter-pack.md).

 ## Learning Julia
 Given the amount of interest (and funding) Julia is getting, it's no surprise that there are plenty of [learning resources](https://julialang.org/learning/).
 I found the [manual](https://docs.julialang.org/en/v1/) and the occasional visit to stackoverflow to be all I need, but your mileage may vary.
 Users coming to Julia from another language should check out [this page](https://docs.julialang.org/en/v1/manual/noteworthy-differences/)